Allahiyah Movement: Suicide

 The group normally picks contenders for suicide through a lottery based system with the names of its followers, and whoever's name appears in the lottery commits suicide in a Husseini procession.
 The reason for suicide as a method of ritual is because they believe that suicide brings a human soul closer to God and must commit suicide by the order of authority or lottery.
 The movement also believes that committing suicide for Ali brings judgement day closer.
 Before committing suicide, the member must possess a book from which they derive their religious teachings entitled "I Am I Am I" (which is only shared privately, mainly through electronic communications like Telegram) and must light candles and have flowers, then the member must do recitations.
-The group has become infamous in Iraq for this very practice, with them first gaining notoriety after several of its followers in Dhi Qar, including a 15-year old boy, were reportedly found dead in a ritual suicide.
+The group has become infamous in Iraq for this very practice, with them first gaining notoriety after several of its followers in Dhi Qar, including a 15-year-old boy, were reportedly found dead in a ritual suicide.
 The movement is linked to the increased amount of suicides in southern Iraq, with it doubling since the year before it was established.

-On July 2023, a Lebanese-Canadian man who was visiting Lebanon threw himself off a building while naked in a suicide which was linked to the movement.
+In July 2023, a Lebanese-Canadian man who was visiting Lebanon threw himself off a building while naked in a suicide which was linked to the movement.

-On August 2023, two members of the movement would attempt to commit suicide with one failing to commit suicide while the other would drown themself in the Euphrates river.
+In August 2023, two members of the movement attempted suicide with one surviving and the other drowning themselves in the Euphrates river.

-On August 2025, a man in his 30s was found to have hung himself in his home in central Nasiriyah where authorities linked the suicide to the movement.
+In August 2025, a man in his 30s was found to have hung himself in his home in central Nasiriyah where authorities linked the suicide to the movement.

+In October 2025, a young adult in Kirkuk Governorate, Iraq, committed suicide after being influenced by the movement as it was found he was in social media channels involving them and had membership.

+On August 28, 2026, a male in his 30s committed suicide in Nujaibiyah, Basra, which was connected to the Allahiyah Movement by security forces in Iraq.